Prasanna-sr/instrumentation/README.md

 ## How to use
 Initialize your application by requiring the module and calling the constructor with the application object.
-The timers are made avaialble through req.timers. req.timers can be grabbed anywhere during the request.
+The timers are made avaialble through req.timers, which can be grabbed anytime during the request period. req.timers is an array containing response time for all your middelwares and routes.

 ## Usage
 	var express = require('express');